Lightweight, compact tool from General Pipe Cleaners safely, quickly and cleanly clears clogged lines

 The bottom line

 “I judge how good a tool is by how fast it pays for itself,” Tieger says.
-“With Kinetic Water Ram, General has one hell of a great product.”
+“With the Kinetic Water Ram, General has one hell of a great product.”